Kotlin/KEEP/proposals/repeatable-annotations.md

 The compiler will report an error if any of these constraints is not met.

+Also, the compiler will report an error if a non-`SOURCE`-retained annotation is repeated when JVM target bytecode version 1.6 is used.

 In case of an implicit container class, it’s generated with the required property `value`, and both the same retention and target as the annotation class.
 Also, for reasons explained in the next section, it’s annotated with an internal annotation `@kotlin.jvm.internal.RepeatableContainer`:

 ```kotlin